Flashforge Creator 4 (A/S): Independent Dual Extruder 3D Printer with Interchangeable Extruders

 TPU:

-Intricate black 3D-printed object with lattice structure, possibly a saddle, created by Flashforge Creator 4, on a light background.
+Black 3D-printed bicycle saddle with a mesh design created by Flashforge Creator 4 on a smooth, light background.

 What is the build volume of the Flashforge Creator 4?